This trip was taken in partnership with and sponsored by Eurail.

 What We Did Day One

-The Lourve is closed on Tuesdays so we had to see it on Monday.
+The Louvre is closed on Tuesdays so we had to see it on Monday.
 It closes at 6PM so we made it our first stop!
-We took the public bus from the restaurant to The Lourve.
+We took the public bus from the restaurant to The Louvre.
 It was fall so the lines weren’t extremely long but if you visit in the summer I highly suggest you purchasing your tickets online in advance.
-You can do so directly from The Lourves website at no additional charge.
+You can do so directly from The Louvres website at no additional charge.

-Kennedy slept through our entire Lourve visit, she was not playing around with her nap time but I still had to get a picture of her with the infamous Mona Lisa!
+Kennedy slept through our entire Louvre visit, she was not playing around with her nap time but I still had to get a picture of her with the infamous Mona Lisa!

 Place du Tertre